-How to Prepare Apple Crisp – Gluten-free and Vegan
+How to Make Apple Crisp – Gluten-free and Vegan

 The first step is to peel and chop the apples.
 As the peeler on my apple corer/slicer/peeler is sub-optimal, I decided to just do it the old-fashioned way.
 I peeled the apples with a vegetable peeler, quartered them, took out the core, and then sliced them crosswise.
 The time it takes to prepare this recipe will mainly depend on how long this step takes you.

 Next, place the apples into the slow cooker.
 Add the maple syrup, almond flour, water, lemon juice, cinnamon, ginger, and salt in the slow cooker crock.
 Mix them together.

 Combine the topping ingredients into a crumbly mixture.
 I cut through it with a knife so the plant-based spread was in little pieces: